 Greensburg is a somewhat small city located in the state of Pennsylvania.
 With a population of 14,495 people and 12 constituent neighborhoods, Greensburg is the 63rd largest community in Pennsylvania.

-Greensburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Greensburg is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Greensburg who work in office and administrative support (11.43%), sales jobs (10.94%), and management occupations (7.80%).
+Unlike some cities, Greensburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Greensburg are a mix of both white- and blue-collar jobs.
+Overall, Greensburg is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Greensburg who work in sales jobs (11.63%), office and administrative support (11.00%), and management occupations (8.16%).

-The per capita income in Greensburg in 2010 was $25,586, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $102,344 for a family of four.
+The per capita income in Greensburg in 2010 was $24,809, which is middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $99,236 for a family of four.
 However, Greensburg contains both very wealthy and poor people as well.

+Greensburg is a somewhat ethnically-diverse city.
 The people who call Greensburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greensburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Greensburg include Irish, Italian, English, and Polish.
+Important ancestries of people in Greensburg include Italian, Irish, English, and Polish.

 The most common language spoken in Greensburg is English.
 Other important languages spoken here include Spanish and Hindi.